We received a question from a reader about dog on dog jealousy recently.

 If your dog is aggressive towards other dogs (or towards someone or something that gets in between you and that dog), I would encourage you to do the following:

-• Take control.
+- Take control.
 Try to not let either of your dogs sense your feelings of stress or overwhelm at any time.

-• Spend time with each dog separately.
+- Spend time with each dog separately.
 Do this in front of one another sometimes (like behind a baby gate) and out of view of the other sometimes (behind a closed door).

-• Do not let one dog push their way in between you and the other dog or between you and another person.
+- Do not let one dog push their way in between you and the other dog or between you and another person.
 Remember, you call all the shots in your household, not them (using one of the 3 phrases above).

 TIP: Do not physically push the dominant dog away — that will just rile them up and get them more excited or jealous.
 Instead, simply turn your back to that dog and ignore their behavior 100% at that moment.
 You shouldn’t give them any personal attention at all whenever they’re being dominant — because they’re trying to get you to “cave” — to give in to their desire for attention.
 (Either good or bad attention, it doesn’t matter.
 They just want your attention.)
-And… if it works for them and they do get your attention, then they’ll continue to do it.
+And… if it works for them and they do get your attention, then they’ll continue to do that behavior.
 On the flip side, the more times in a row that same jealous or aggressive behavior doesn’t work for them, then the less they will continue to do it!

 Finally, all of this happens in baby steps.